scality/Zenko-RFCs/docs/release/disconnecting.md

 * Create a build chain that outputs the desired installation code and packages.
 * Trigger integration tests that ensure all selected components interoperate effectively.
 * Document the project's services, and how to build, test, configure, run, monitor, and contribute to the project.
-* Offer [release notes](./release-notes.md) that document changes in the product's function and features.
+* Offer [release notes](./release-notes.md) that document changes in the project's function and features.

 Project releases should be kept as small as possible.
 For example, bumping the version of a component might unlock features or bugfixes.